austin19moore/boterizer/README.md

    python train_model.py
    ```

+   > The model will get exported to ./output_gguf in the specified quantization

 8. **Set up a Discord bot** and obtain the API key: [Discord Developer Portal](https://discord.com/developers/applications)

 9. **Run the Discord bot** (included):